what3words/w3w-swift-wrapper/README.md

 * misremembered words (e.g. singular vs. plural)
 * words in the wrong order

-The `autoSuggest` method determines possible corrections to the supplied 3 word address string based on the probability of the input errors listed above and returns a ranked list of suggestions.
+The `autosuggest` method determines possible corrections to the supplied 3 word address string based on the probability of the input errors listed above and returns a ranked list of suggestions.
 This method can also take into consideration the geographic proximity of possible corrections to a given location to further improve the suggestions returned.

 * voice

-If you have a voiceAPI enabled account, you may also call `autoSuggest` with audio data for voice recognition.
+If you have a voiceAPI enabled account, you may also call `autosuggest` with audio data for voice recognition.
 There is a minimal example of this below, but detailed information can be found [here](README.voiceAPI.md)

 ### Input 3 word address